How a San Francisco tech company is supporting its 250-plus workers in Ukraine: 'This is personal'

 Over the last two weeks, JustAnswer has worked to relocate employees and their families to safer locations in Lviv and Uzhgorod, paying for moving fees, rent>People expect businesses to take a stand for Ukraine

-As for resuming in Ukraine, department heads take of their team's location, availability and connection every day to coordinate how to execute and back up their work.
+As for resuming business in Ukraine, department heads take stock of their team's location, availability and internet connection every day to coordinate how to execute and back up their work.
 Kurtzig says it's important that business can continue to function and support the Ukrainian economy through the war.

 "We have a history of seeing the value of business leaders affirming the truth and taking a stand," Sonnenfeld told The Washington Post.
 CEOs need peer approval and often try to avoid standing alone on issues or policies, he added.